Kinder House in Parnell, Auckland, New Zealand. Featured in Lonely Planet Guide based on Merit from travellers' experiences.

 The schoolmaster's house is of rubble construction, basically using scoria from Mt Eden, with dressed stone at corners and openings thought to have been quarried at Mt Wellington.
 Michael Dunn wrote an article in 1982 for the publication Art New Zealand which is available on the net at http://www.art-newzealand and incorporates a number of historic photographs.
 He notes that Kinder House was the grandest of three stone buildings constructed in Parnell by the master mason, Benjamin Strange, in 1857/8.
 It cost £1404.10.10, a considerable sum in those days.
 This was not surprising, as it was unusual to build in stone or brick at the time, particularly stone, there being a shortage of masons of sufficient skill.
 This is evidenced by structural difficulties which were experienced following the construction of a number of stone churches in the region at the time, namely the earlier St Thomas's on the corner of Kohimarama Road and the original St Stephen's chapel in Judges Bay.

 The schoolmaster's house, on the corner of Ayr Street and Parnell Road, was sold by the church and remained in private ownership through to the 1970s.
 On the death of the then owner it became available on the open market.
-Councillor Sheila Horton and Deputy-Mayhor Dr Lindo Ferguson convinced the Council to purchase the property because of is heritage value.
-The Civic Trust Auckland was also active in helping convince the Auckland City Council to purchase the property.
-The Kinder House Society was formed to manage the property and operate it as a gallery.
-IIs first Chairperson and driving force was Sheila Horton, who is commemorated by a sundial and plaque in the garden.
+Councillor Sheila Horton and Deputy-Mayor Dr Lindo Ferguson convinced the Council to purchase the property because of is heritage value..
+The Kinder House Society (KHS) was formed to manage the property and operate it as an art gallery under the agreement.
+The first Chairperson and driving force was Sheila Horton, who is commemorated by a sundial and plaque in the garden.

-The house and gardens can be hired for private or professional use, for example small weddings and anniversaries, business functions, wedding photographs, fashion garment photographs and the like.
+The house and gardens can be hired for private or professional use, for example small weddings and anniversaries, business functions, wedding photographs, fashion garment photographs, film location shoots and the like.

-Contact the Kinder House Society for charges and other details.
+Contact the Kinder House Society at info@ kinder.org.nz for charges and other details.